AthenaNetworks/jsonping/README.md

 # jsonping

 **Note: This is a work in progress.
-For a fully implemented JSON output in fping, check out [this merge request](https://github.com/schweikert/fping/pull/379).**
+For a fully implemented JSON output in fping, check out [this pull request](https://github.com/schweikert/fping/pull/380).**

 A high-performance, low-level ICMP ping utility that outputs results in JSON format.
 Built with raw sockets for maximum efficiency and control.